Aandri99/FPGAPau/LED-blink.md

 ### Create an HDL counter
 ***

 :information_source: Two main Hardware Description Languages (HDLs) exist: VHDL  and Verilog.
-Vivado supports both languages and, within this tutorial, all example codes are duplicated.
 There is not a good answer to which language is *better* and it typically ends up being a matter of taste and your *environment* (colleagues, language of previously developed codes ...), that drives you to develop in one ore another.
-In my case, I first started learning VHDL but ended up shifting over to Verilog, which is weakly typed and (in my opinion) easier and faster to write.
-In any case, please have a look at the the *.vhd* and *.v* modules within the [HDL](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl) folder and choose the language you feel more comfortable with.
+Vivado supports both languages and for this reason also all example codes of this tutorial come in pairs of *.vhd* and *.v* files.

 * The next step is to create a counter logic with variable counter increment.
 Click on *Add Sources* (left panel) and select *Add or create design sources*.
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/addSourceVivado.PNG" width="450"/>